canjs/canjs/docs/can-guides/experiment/chat/chat.md

 - Define a `send` method on `ChatMessagesVM` that creates a new `Message` and sends it to the server.

 @sourceref ./5-create-messages/js.js
-@highlight 54-66,73-84,only
+@highlight 55-67,75-88,only

 When complete, you will be able to create messages and have them appear in the list.

 This step sets up a form to create a `Message` on the server.
 Notice that the new `Message` automatically appears in the list of messages.
-This is because [can-connect/can/super-map/super-map] adds the [can-connect/real-time/real-time] behavior.
+This is because [can-realtime-rest-model] adds the [can-connect/real-time/real-time] behavior.
 The [can-connect/real-time/real-time] behavior automatically inserts newly created messages into lists that they belong within.
 This is one of CanJS’s best features — automatic list management.